Join 7,000+ readers every week for practical thoughts, tips, and strategies for IB Educators.

 She built in research and source analysis, skill development, and opportunities for students to connect history to the world around them.

 I sat there thinking, “Wow.
-This is good.”
+This is really good.”

 My professional development plan for that semester was not a workshop or a book or a conference.

-I laugh as I write this, but I thought, “Why not just envelop all of this stuff into your teaching and just go for it.
-Be Carrie Foster.”
+I laugh as I write this, but I thought, “With full agreement on the goals of the course, the skills taught, the sources we are going to use, why not just envelop all of this into your teaching and just go for it.
+Be Carrie Foster.
+Run your classroom like she does."

 So, I tried to be Carrie Foster.

 Carrie’s 90-minute lessons were broken into five parts.
 Mine had always been divided into three.
-That was my rhythm: three big chunks of learning in every class.
+That was my rhythm--three separate chunks of learning in every class.
 But I told myself that if Carrie was doing five, then I’d see if I could do a five-part lesson too.

 I was rushing through activities.
-I was glancing at the clock and panicking when I was only on part two and knew I needed to get to part four.
-I was skimming across the surface of content that I usually liked to go deep into.
+I was glancing at the clock and panicking when I was only on part two and knew I should be on part four.
+I was skimming across the surface of content that I usually would have dug deeper into.
 It wasn’t that the content was hard—I had taught this material for years.
 It was that the rhythm wasn’t mine.

 And that’s when it hit me…